Patagonia Down With It Parka

 - Features Patagonia’s high-quality design and construction.

-- Durable 2.3-ounce face fabric is more tea- resistant and robust than similar baffled down parkas.
+- Durable 2.3-ounce (now 2.2-oz.) face fabric is more tear-resistant and robust than similar baffled down parkas.

-- The 38-inch center back measurement provides knee-length coverage, which is great for staying warm whether walking or sitting.
+- The 38-inch (39.3-in. in the newest version) center back measurement provides knee-length coverage, which is great for staying warm whether walking or sitting.

-- Cuts down on waste with 100-percent recycled down and polyester.
+- Cuts down on waste with 100%-recycled down and polyester.

 What We Don’t